SmoothSpatula/RoRRCheats/README.md

         if type(v) == "table" and v.examplemod then
-            -- name in the function array, reference, usage text, command ("/example") -- optional fields go at the end after mandatory fields (you can avoid doing this if you know what you're doing) ChatConsole.add_function(examplemod_examplefunc, v.example_func, "<y>/example <example mandatory field> [example optional field]", "example") end
+            -- name in the function array, reference, usage text, command ("/example") -- optional fields go at the end after mandatory fields (you can avoid doing this if you know what you're doing) -- you can overwrite default commands by using the same name (here examplemod_examplefunc) ChatConsole.add_function(examplemod_examplefunc, v.example_func, "<y>/example <example mandatory field> [example optional field]", "example") end
     end